 Treating all species from newts to giraffes, our vets have extensive experience and provide a friendly, accessible and caring service for your animals.

-Our vets are supported by our team of skilled and experienced exotics nurses, including Becca Darbyshire, Leeanne Taylor, Charlotte Horsley and Diana Stanton who all hold further exotic nursing qualifications.
+Our vets are supported by our team of skilled and experienced exotics nurses, including Becca Darbyshire, Leeanne Taylor, Charlotte Horsley and Lynne Parkinson who all hold further exotic nursing qualifications.
 Evie Elcock is currently studying towards gaining her exotics certificate, too.

-One of our main exotics vets, Mark Naguib, is an RCVS certificate holder in zoological medicine (the study of birds, reptiles, exotic mammals, amphibians and fish) and an RCVS Advanced Practitioner in Zoological Medicine.
+Our head exotics vet, Mark Naguib, is an RCVS certificate holder in zoological medicine (the study of birds, reptiles, exotic mammals, amphibians and fish) and an RCVS Advanced Practitioner in Zoological Medicine.
 He is assisted by Gemma Graham and Hannah Tate, who are both currently studying towards gaining their RCVS certificates in zoological medicine.

 Mark has extensive experience in the field and has treated over 350 different species belonging to pet owners, zoos, falconry centres and wildlife charities.
 He regularly gives advice to other vets and has given lectures on a variety of topics to animal owners, vets, nurses and students.